 Summary

-Eric S Trevan, PhD and Tina Kuckkahn J.D. are experts working with Tribal governments throughout the United States.
+We propose a two-person team from Evergreen State College to plan and lead this workshop.
+Eric S Trevan, PhD and Tina Kuckkahn J.D. bring extensive experience in working with Tribal governments throughout the United States.
 Specifically, Dr Trevan is a Member of the Faculty (Tenure Track) for the Masters of Public Administration Program and Ms. Kuckkahn is the Vice President of Indigenous Arts and Education for The Evergreen State College.
-Both have worked on Tribal issues, opportunities nationally, within The Evergreen State College, the Pacific Northwest and their own Tribal nations.
+Both have worked on Tribal issues and curriculum within The Evergreen State College, the Pacific Northwest and their own Tribal nations.
 They are experts working with Tribal Governance and are uniquely qualified providing governance, Tribal, legal and strategic focus to the elected governance efforts of the Confederated Tribes of the Umatilla Indian Reservation.

 Eric S Trevan, Ph.D.